Sajzad/car_tracker/README.md

 * Install required dependencies: ```pip install -r requirements.txt```.

-* For the development server, environment variable may interrupt crontab, to solve it requires few extra steps. so to reduce the hassle, 	use hard coded values in the development server.
+* For the development server, environment variable may interrupt crontab, to solve it requires few extra steps. so to reduce the hassle, 	I would prefer hard coded values in the development server.

 * Go to website dir where the manage.py file.